ifranda/VaporDocumentationWebsite/docs/html/_sources/downloads/sampleData.rst

 Sample Data
 -----------

 The following datasets are provided for user experimentation.
+They can also be found at NCAR's `Research Data Archives <https://rda.ucar.edu/datasets/ds897-7/>`_.

 +-----------------------------+-----------+----------------+-------------------+-----------+
 | Dataset                     | Model     | Loads as       | Grid resolution   | File size |